 You can tell that someone in the Chalet School series is a true dogkicker when they do something to hurt Joey's Morality Pet, the Robin.
 For example, Betty Wynne-Davies takes a snarky comment from Fiona McDonald very badly in The Highland Twins at the Chalet School and resolves to get back at her by selling the school out to the Nazis.
 As the twins are living with Joey at the time, and the Robin is Joey's ward, anything that hurts the McDonald sisters will hurt her and Daisy Venables too.
 Betty knows this, but doesn't care.

-When Charles Dickens first introduces the character of Bill Sykes in the company of his mates, he seems likeable, a rough diamond.
+In Oliver Twist, Bill Sikes seems likable, if rough, at first.
 Then when we see him alone, he does kick a dog, and we know he's not only a villain but a cunning one.

 In Victoria Forester's The Girl Who Could Fly, when Sally Sue tells Piper what her mother says about Piper, Piper retorts that her mother kicks dogs, she saw her doing it once.
 This frightens off Sally Sue, because she's never seen Piper and wants to know how she knows.

 In White as Snow, Arpazia rejects her eight-year-old daughter Coira's declaration of love.